T-ara: 2013–2014: Subunits, Again, and And & End

-On July 10, 2013, it was confirmed with a video released by Core Contents Media that Areum would be leaving the group to pursue a solo career "towards the beginning of next year".
+On July 10, 2013, it was confirmed with a video released by CCM that Areum would be leaving the group to pursue a solo career "towards the beginning of next year".
 At their Budokan Concert, it was announced that Qri would be the new leader of T-ara.
 On September 15, Core Contents Media announced that T-ara would hold their long-awaited Korean comeback on October 10.
 Before their comeback, T-ara, together with Davichi, SPEED and The SeeYa held a concert in Mongolia, which attracted a crowd of 20,000 people.
-On October 6, T-ara performed "Number 9" for the first time at "Hallyu Dream Concert".along with "Sexy Love".
+On October 6, T-ara performed "Number 9" for the first time at the Hallyu Dream Concert along with "Sexy Love".
 "Number Nine" was released with T-ara's mini album Again on October 10.The Japanese version of "Number Nine" was released on 20 November 2013.
-The single peaked at first on the weekly USEN chart in Japan.
+The single topped the weekly USEN chart in Japan.
 "You Gave Me Guidance", a track from the single, was chosen as the soundtrack for the Japanese movie Jinx!!!.

 T-ara had a Korean comeback on December 2 with a repackage of Again, named Again 1977.
-It featured the bonus track "Do You Know Me" along with a ballad version of the song.
+It featured the bonus track "Do You Know Me", along with a ballad version of the song.
 Their concept for this comeback and music video was broadway-inspired with retro style.
 On December 13, T-ara released a Christmas song, "Hide & Seek".
 T-ara was ranked seventh as the group with most number one hit songs on digital music charts in the past decade with 13 songs, despite debuting 4.5 years ago.
 Reportedly, the group made over US$18.5 million in revenue in 2013 alone, ranking second among girl group, behind Girls' Generation and 6th overall among South Korean artists.

 On January 19, 2014, T-ara had their second concert in Chengdu, China, one out of five concerts they planned to stage in China the same year.
 On February 14, T-ara held a joint concert with label-mates Speed in Phnom Penh, Cambodia which attracted over 3,000 fans.
 On 19 February CCM released a music video for a promotional track from Cho Young Soo's All Star Project with the single titled as "First Love" sung by Hyomin, Jiyeon and Soyeon featuring rapper EB.
-T-ara had a Japanese comeback with the double A-side single "Lead The Way" and "LA'booN" on March 5, and their third Japanese album Gossip Girls was released on May 14.
+T-ara had a Japanese comeback with the single "Lead The Way" on March 5, and their third Japanese album Gossip Girls was released on May 14.